antonioscardace/antonioscardace/README.md

 <h1 align="center">Hi there 👋, it's great to have you here!<br/> </h1>

 Few info about me:
-* B.Sc. in Computer Science at University of Catania.
+* B.Sc. in Computer Science at the University of Catania.
 110 with Honours / 110.
 Nominated for Archimede Prize.
-* Master Computer Science Student at University of Catania 📚🎓.
+* M.Sc.
+Student in Computer Science at the University of Catania 📚🎓.
 * My main interestes are: Algorithms, Data Structures, Software Engineering, Data Engineering.
 * Passionate about Movies and Politics.